-Video appears to show man shooting gun near Cape Breton Highway | CBC News
+Video appears to show man shooting gun near Cape Breton highway | CBC News

 "People that do it ethically and do it right and they go in the woods and they hunt their deer, that's the way to do it," he said.
 "Road shooting, putting people in danger is just giving us a bad name for sure."

-The investigation is being handled by the Department of Natural Resources and Renewables.
+The investigation is being handled by the Department of Natural Resources.
 Troy MacKay, regional enforcement manager with the department, says there are strict rules surrounding hunting.

 Loaded guns not allowed in vehicles

-"And you have to be at least 30 meters off any public highway.
+"And you have to be at least 30 metres off any public highway.
 These distances are put in place for a reason, to protect the public," he said.

 MacKay could not comment on the specifics of the video, but said the penalty for offences are quite severe.
 That could include seizing of the weapon used, and any other items used in the commission of the offence, such as a vehicle.

-MacKay adds having a loaded rifle in the vehicle is not allowed, and he encourages people to contact DNRR if they have concerns about similar incidents through the province.
+MacKay adds having a loaded rifle in the vehicle is not allowed, and he encourages people to contact the department if they have concerns about similar incidents through the province.

 Sampson said he would like to see more enforcement to prevent similar incidents.